 Immigration, Latin American politics, global poverty, democratic theory in comparative perspective, political activism

 1995 — Doctor of Philosophy from University of Notre Dame

 1988 — Master of Arts from University of Notre Dame

 1983 — Bachelor of Arts from Kenyon College, cum laude

 Courses Recently Taught

 This course examines the causes and consequences of poverty and inequality in the developing world.
 Topics include the conceptualization, definition and measurement of poverty and inequality; the lived reality of urban and rural poverty around the globe; individual, structural and governmental causes of and solutions to poverty; and the possibilities for grassroots empowerment, public policy, international organizations, philanthropy and foreign aid to reduce poverty and inequality.
-This counts towards the comparative politics/international relations requirement for the major.
+This counts toward the comparative politics/international relations requirement for the major.
+No prerequisite.
+Sophomore standing.

-This course examines key political events and debates in Latin America (1970s to the present), through the lens of film and the pages of fiction, using works by Latin American directors and writers.
-We examine the works of fiction not from a literary or artistic perspective, but as political arguments that both reflect the political debates at the time they are created, contribute to a nation's self-understanding or "collective memory" about critical moments in a nation's life and influence how readers/viewers understand political issues and questions.
+This course examines key political events and debates in Latin America (1970s to the present) through the lens of film and the pages of fiction, using works by Latin American directors and writers.
+We examine the works of fiction not from a literary or artistic perspective, but as political arguments that reflect the political debates at the time they are created, contribute to a nation's self-understanding or "collective memory" about critical moments in a nation's life, and influence how readers/viewers understand political issues and questions.
 Students view films outside of class time.
 Knowledge of Spanish is not necessary.
-This counts toward the seminar or comparative politics/international relations requirement for the major and counts toward the Latino/a Studies Concentration, MLL/Spanish area studies, and the international studies major.
-Prerequisite: sophomore standing.
+This counts toward the seminar or comparative politics/international relations requirement for the major.
+No prerequisite.
+Sophomore standing.
 Offered every other year.